olcf/olcf-test-harness/doc-sphinx/source/user_guide/launching.rst

+.. _section_launching_oth:

 =====================================
 Launching the OLCF Test Harness (OTH)
 =====================================

+This section serves as a quick-start guide for launching an existing test using the OTH.
+For creating a new test, see :ref:`section_new_test`.
+For adding support for a new machine, see :ref:`section_new_machine`.

+.. _oth_setup:

+OTH Setup
+---------

 To launch the OLCF Test Harness (OTH) you must first access the harness code.
 This can be done in two ways: by obtaining your own copy of the code or using the centralized harness code that will be available on each system under test.

-OTH Setup
----------

 Option 1: Using the centralized (pre-built) OTH
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^